-Over time, the worth of a home will go up and down.
+Over time, the value of a home will go up and down.

-Over a long enough period of time, house values , for the most part, go up.
+Over a long enough period of time, home values normally go up.

-When your home appreciates you have a greater asset to borrow against, and you'll generate a larger profit when you sell.
+When your home appreciates you have a greater asset to borrow against, and you'll produce a greater profit when you sell.

-It's critical that you pick a REALTOR® in Fort Worth who is familiar with the factors that affect local prices.
+It's important that you select a real estate agent in Fort Worth who knows the factors that drive local prices.

-The economy is thought to be the biggest factor impacting real estate appreciation.
+The economy is assumed to be the most crucial factor impacting real estate appreciation.

-Appreciation history - Have home prices increased or decreased over the last 5-10 years?
-Is the neighborhood believed to be desirable because of its location or affordability?
+Appreciation history - Have house prices gone up or down over the last 5 to 10 years?
+Is the neighborhood thought of as desirable because of its location or affordability?

 The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a good mixture of business in an area, or does it depend on just one industry?
-Is the blend of commercial and residential development changing?
+Have businesses moved into or away from an area?
+Is there a fair mixture of job types in an area, or does it depend on just one industry?
+Is the blend of commercial and residential zoning changing?